 If you’re looking at a hot tub full of cloudy water, then you need to get into the habit of testing your water regularly.
 Check your hot tub water’s pH, total alkalinity, and calcium hardness.
 Water chemistry stability is crucial for fresh, clean, safe water.
 Plus, it will make the hot tub and its components last longer.
 If your hot tub gets a lot of use, you might want to test it daily.

 To ensure healthy water, testing it is vital.
 You can easily and cheaply measure chlorine/bromine, pH, alkalinity, and hardness with test strips.
-After testing the water, chemical adjustments can be made as needed.
+If you have foamy water it can indicate that the sanitizer level needs adjusting.
+After testing the water, chemical levels can be adjusted as needed.

 The test strip should be submerged in water down to about 4 inches before being taken out.
 If the color changes, compare it to the nearest color on the color chart (test strips come with detailed instructions and a color chart).